Affiliate links on Android Authority may earn us a commission. Learn more.

 - 10W reverse wireless charging

-With a large 4,500mAh battery capacity and the aforementioned performance cap, the Oppo Find X3 Pro offers exceptional battery life.
-I easily made it through a full day of use shooting photos and browsing the web.
-You can expect to see at least six hours of screen-on time from a single charge, meaning that most users will be able to make it well into a second day before reaching for the adapter.
+With a large 4,500mAh battery capacity and the aforementioned performance cap, the OPPO Find X3 Pro offers exceptional battery life.
+I easily made it through a full day of use, shooting photos and browsing the web.
+You can expect to see at least six hours of screen-on time from a single charge, meaning that most users can make it well into a second day before reaching for the adapter.

-Wireless charging support is similarly hit and miss.
-I don’t have an AirVooc charger to test the Find X3 Pro’s fast wireless charging capabilities, although Oppo says this is fast enough to fully charge the phone in 80 minutes.
-I managed to obtain 10W from a more universal Qi charging pad but that will take a couple of hours to hit full charge.
+Wireless charging support is similarly hit-and-miss.
+I don’t have an AirVooc charger to test the Find X3 Pro’s fast wireless charging capabilities, although OPPO says this is fast enough to fully charge the phone in 80 minutes.
+I obtained 10W from a more universal Qi charging pad, but that will take a couple of hours to hit full charge.
 Meanwhile, reverse wireless charging works well enough to charge up small, low-power gadgets.

 Camera: Two out of four ain’t bad

 - 50MP main (f/1.8, 1/1.56-inch sensor size, OIS, all-pixel PDAF)

 - 50MP ultrawide (f/2.2, 1/1.56-inch sensor size, all-pixel PDAF)

 - 13MP telephoto (f/2.4, 3x optical zoom, 5x hybrid zoom, 20x digital zoom)